 What does this mean for you and your family?

 The first case in the United States was announced Jan.
 21. At this time, it’s unclear how easily or sustainably this virus is spreading between people.
-There have been five cases in total of this virus reported in the U.S. as of Jan.
-27, according to the CDC.
+There have been over 68,000 confirmed cases of this virus reported in the U.S. as of March 20, according to the CDC.

-According to World Health Organization (WHO) guidelines, anyone who experiences flu-like symptoms and has been to Wuhan, or has been in contact with someone who has been confirmed to have had the virus should seek medical care if they are ill.
+According to World Health Organization (WHO) guidelines, anyone who experiences flu-like symptoms or has been in contact with someone who has been confirmed to have had the virus should seek medical care if they are ill.

 - Shortness of breath

-CDC believes at this time that symptoms of 2019-nCoV may appear in as few as two days or as long as 14 after exposure.
+CDC believes at this time that symptoms of COVID-19 may appear in as few as two days or as long as 14 days exposure.

 How to protect yourself